lifewinning/networks.land/links.md

 [James Bridle's Citizen Ex essays on country-code domains](http://citizen-ex.com/stories)

+[From Yu to Me](https://vimeo.com/95833310), a documentary about the former Yugoslavian top-level domain and its demise

 ## More Internet History

 [A massive dump of interesting PDFs related to internet history from Brett Victor](http://worrydream.com/refs/)